 While we have attempted to relate our results to existing studies, it is important to note that direct cross-comparison is not possible.
-Candelon and Sy (2015) uncover variations between stress testing programmes, such as the EU and U.S. exercises.
+Candelon and Sy (2015) uncover variations between stress testing programmes, such as the EU and US exercises.
 The authors suggest that the structure of the stress tests by each regulator cannot be compared as they differ each year.

-Petrella and Resti (2013) discuss the shortcomings of the 2010 stress test, which was regarded as having a marginal impact on the EU banks and the market reaction that was initially anticipated.
+Petrella and Resti (2013) discuss the shortcomings of the 2010 stress test, which was regarded as having a marginal impact on EU banks, and the market reaction that was initially anticipated.
 The limitation of the first stress test was chiefly attributable to the data, which was less granular.
 To alleviate the limitations of the 2010 stress test, the 2011 stress test provided the markets with more granular disaggregated information, which caused a stronger market reaction and allowed greater scrutiny and insight into the banks' balance sheet in the case of an adverse shock.
 Petrella and Resti (2013) argue that stress tests cannot be viewed as similar each year.
-Thus, it is of fundamental importance to acknowledge that the effect of stress tests on bank lending decisions may not show similar findings every year11.
+Thus, it is of fundamental importance to acknowledge that the effect of stress tests on bank lending decisions may not show similar findings every year10.

-Finally, we conduct a dynamic analysis of the differences among the stress-tested banks dependent on the banks' geographical location.
+Finally, we conduct a dynamic analysis of the differences among the stress-tested banks which is conditional on the banks' geographical location.
 Our main argument is that stress-tested banks from alternative regions across the EU will behave differently due to several circumstances.

-Table A1 (model 2) reports statistically strong results for the stress-tested banks from the GIIPS countries.
-We find a decrease in total loans from the first year by approximately 14 p.p. compared to the stress-tested banks from the remaining countries.
-Moreover, we find that the total loans for the GIIPS stress-tested banks continue to reduce lending for consecutive years.
+Table A1 (model 2) reports statistically strong results for the stresstested banks from the GIIPS countries.
+We find a decrease in total loans from the first year by approximately 14 p.p. compared to the